wpsocio/wptelegram/src/README.txt

 There can be many reasons for that.
 To better understand the reason, you can enable both the logs in **Advanced Settings** and then try to send the post again, then share the logs with our support on Telegram - [@WPTelegramSupport](https://t.me/WPTelegramSupport).

+= Why the posts in block editor are sent to Telegram even when Send to Telegram is OFF? =

+It may be because you hit update button without makes any changes to the post.

 = Why posts are duplicated on Telegram? =

 It can happen because of multiple submit/publish/update requests, for example in block editor.
 An easy solution would be to set 1 minute delay in posting in **Post to Telegram** settings.